isabella232/photos-picker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a plugin that enables you choose Google Photos and inserts them in img tags in text mode post editor.
+This is a plugin that enables you choose images in Google Photos and inserts them in img tags in text mode post editor.

 == Description ==

-This is a plugin that enables you choose Google Photos and inserts them in img tags in text mode post editor.
+This is a plugin that enables you choose images in Google Photos and inserts them in img tags in text mode post editor.
 This plugin requires you create a project in Google Developers Console to have your own API credentials.

 Here are steps to create your own API credentials.